ernestobaezf/ltoolkit/README.md

 Of course, is not mandatory to structure the project as explained.
 You can do use it as you want.

+## Installation

+Install via composer:

+    composer require ernestobaezf/l5-core-toolbox

+Then in your `config/app.php` add the following provider to the list:

+    'providers' => [
+         ...
+         ErnestoBaezF\L5CoreToolbox\ServiceProvider::class,
+    ]

 ## Service provider

 The [service provider](https://laravel.com/docs/5.8/providers) is the entry point to connect packages with Laravel main